 The process normally takes a few weeks.
 First you will come in for a few appointments where we will take impressions of your mouth and bite records before you get the chance to try out your completed teeth.

 One of the largest roadblocks to receiving necessary treatment for many people is the fear of pain.
 The reality is that any minor pain associated with dental implant treatment can easily be treated with over-the-counter medication such as ibuprofen.

 We need to meet you in person to determine if 1) you are a candidate and 2) what you want to achieve.
 To determine candidacy, we need to determine if you have enough bone and whether it is of sufficient quality for dental implants.
 Once we’ve determined what’s possible, we can then talk about the next step.

 A surgical denture is inserted after natural teeth are removed.
 It’s not uncommon in the first few days after your teeth are removed to experience swelling, discomfort and difficulty chewing.
 Your denture will initially feel very snug but will loosen up as the swelling goes down, and you are encouraged to come see us for follow-up care, which include temporary relines and adjustments, to ensure the most comfortable fit.

 What people really want to know is: How long will I be without my teeth?
 From Day 1, you will have teeth in your mouth and be able to talk, smile and eat naturally.
 During this time, your bone and the implant will need about four to eight months to completely heal.
 At that point we can complete your treatment.
+Make an appointment today!

 Invest in something good: YOURSELF.

 When you consider dentures, choose Swiss Denture Clinic for an optimal fit, maximum comfort, and true Swiss quality.
 You won’t regret it.